aristanetworks/avd/ansible_collections/arista/avd/docs/contribution/getting-started.md

 implement.
 When suggesting a new feature, also make sure it won't conflict with any work that's already in progress.

-* Any pull request which does _not_ relate to an accepted issue will be closed.
+* Any pull request which does _not_ relate to an accepted issue will not be approved

 * All major new functionality must include relevant tests where applicable.